weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-openai.md

 ### Local deployment with Docker

 To enable the Generative OpenAI module with your local deployment of Weaviate, you need to configure your `docker-compose` file.
-Add `generative-openai` module (alongside any other module you may need) to the `ENABLE_MODULES` property, like this:
+Add the `generative-openai` module (alongside any other module you may need) to the `ENABLE_MODULES` property, like this:

 ```
 ENABLE_MODULES: 'text2vec-openai,generative-openai'
 ```

-Here is a full example of a docker configuration, which uses `generative-openai` module in combination with the `text2vec-openai`:
+Here is a full example of a Docker configuration, which uses the `generative-openai` module in combination with `text2vec-openai`:

 ```yaml
 ---